kishanborad/smart-notepad/ReadMe.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Natural language processing libraries
-- React Quill for rich text editing
-- MongoDB for database
-- All contributors and users of the project